Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Conclusions

 A convex optimization procedure is developed which minimizes an upper bound on a local measure of simulation error -- the long-term divergence between a model simulation and the recorded data.

+A theorem was proved giving conditions for a model to have a unique stable limit cycle, and it was shown to be closely related to the conditions that are imposed by TRIE.

 The proposed method worked well on the challenging problem of accurately modeling the membrane dynamics of a live neuron from experimental current-voltage recordings.
-The input-dependent absence or presence, and frequency of repitition, of spiking events was well captured in the model.
+The input-dependent absence or presence, and frequency of repetition, of spiking events was well captured in the model.

-Future work will include investigating dedicated solvers and methods for extracting states, as well as testing the proposed method on a wider range of systems, such as electronic oscillators and vortex-shedding fluid flows.
+The method can be implemented on general purpose semidefinite programming solvers.
+However, to do so means introducing a large number of slack variables and LMI constraints.
+Future work will include investigating dedicated solvers and methods for extracting states, as well as testing the proposed method on a wider range of applications.